Dark Fantasy

 the weight of the past

-The deeper structure of reality in my books — the Spectrum of Existence — preserves these histories in ways that outlast memory, allowing echoes of earlier ages to bleed into the present.
+The main structure of reality in my books — the Spectrum of Existence — preserves these histories in ways that outlast memory, allowing echoes of older ages to bleed back into the present.
 And while some eras have been forgotten naturally, others were deliberately reshaped or erased, particularly during the rise of the Imperium, when records were rewritten and entire chapters of the past were recast to suit those in power.
 What survives is a mixture of truth, myth, and omission, leaving the present shaped as much by what was lost as by what remains.

 Magic & Its consequences